panaversity/learn-applied-generative-ai-fundamentals/20_genai_foundations_prompt_engineering/00_foundation/transformers.md

 By following these steps, you can train a transformer model for various NLP tasks and achieve state-of-the-art results.

-# Now Let us Understand in Depth
+# Now Let us Understand in Depth with Outside Resources

 [Watch: Transformers: The best idea in AI | Andrej Karpathy and Lex Fridman](https://www.youtube.com/watch?v=9uw3F6rndnA)